 For fiscal year 2018, the Development Authority entered into an agreement with an industrial entity to abate up to a maximum of 100 percent of the tax bills through a reduction of the assessed value.
-The term period agreement is five years beginning in fiscal year 2018.
-Under this agreement, County personal and real property tax revenue were not affected since the property was not completed and subject to real and personal property tax yet.
+The term period agreement is five years beginning in fiscal year 2019.
+Under this agreement, County personal and real property tax was \$357,864